 Criteria for Determining Qualifications Positive Attributes and Independence of aDirector

 The NRC has formulated the criteria for determining qualifications positive attributesand independence of directors in terms of provisions of Section 178 (3) of the Act andRegulation 19 read along with Schedule II of SEBI Listing Regulations which is annexed asAnnexure - 3.

 The Company has in place a Remuneration Policy for the Directors Key ManagerialPersonnel and other employees pursuant to the provisions of the Act and Regulation 19 ofSEBI Listing Regulations the same is annexed as Annexure - 4.

 The annual evaluation process of the Board of Directors ("Board") Committeesand individual Directors was carried out in the manner prescribed in the provisions of theAct Guidance Note on Board Evaluation issued by Securities and Exchange Board of India onJanuary 5 2017 and as per the Corporate Governance requirements prescribed by SEBIListing Regulations.
 The performance of the Board Committees and individual Directors wasevaluated by the Board seeking inputs from all the Directors.
 The performance of theCommittees was evaluated by the Board seeking inputs from the Committee Members.
-The NRCreviewed the performance of the individual Directors a separate meetingof Independent Directors was also held to review the performance of Non-Independent Directors;performance of the Board as a whole and performance of the Chairperson of the Companytaking into account the views of Managing Director / Executive Directors andNon-Executive Directors.
+The NRCreviewed the performance of the individual Directors a separate meeting of IndependentDirectors was also held to review the performance of Non-Independent Directors;performance of the Board as a whole and performance of the Chairperson of the Companytaking into account the views of Managing Director / Executive Directors and Non-ExecutiveDirectors.
 This was followed by a Board meeting that discussed the performance of theBoard its Committees and individual Directors.

-The criteria for performance evaluation of the Board included aspects like Boardcomposition and structure; efiectiveness of Board processes information and functioningetc.
+The criteria for performance evaluation of the Board included aspects like Boardcomposition and structure; effectiveness of Board processes information and functioningetc.
 The criteria for performance evaluation of Committees of the Board included aspectslike composition and structure of the Committees functioning of Committee meetingscontribution to decision of the Board etc. The criteria for performance evaluation of theindividual Directors included aspects on contribution to the Board and Committee meetingslike preparedness on the issues to be discussed meaningful and constructive contributionand inputs in meetings integrity etc. In addition the Chairman was also evaluated on thekey aspects of his role.

-The details of the Familiarisation Programme for Independent Directors with the Companyin respect of their roles rights responsibilities in the Company nature of the industry inwhich Company operates business model of the Company and related matters are put up onthe website of the Company at (URL:www.tatamotors.com/investors/pdf/familiarisation-programme-independent-directors.pdf).
+The details of the Familiarisation Programme for Independent Directors with the Companyin respect of their roles rights responsibilities in the Company nature of the industryin which Company operates business model of the Company and related matters are put up onthe website of the Company at (URL:http://investors.tatamotors.com/pdf/familiarisation-programme-independent-directors.pdf).

 PARTICULARS OF EMPLOYEES

-The statement containing particulars of top 10 employees and the employees drawingremuneration in excess of limits prescribed under Section 197 (12) of the Act read withRule 5(2) and (3) of the Companies (Appointment and Remuneration of Managerial Personnel)Rules 2014 is provided in a seperate Annexure forming part of the Report.
+Disclosure pertaining to remuneration and other details as required under Section197(12) of the Act read with rule 5(1) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 is annexed to the Report as Annexure - 5.
+Thestatement containing particulars of top 10 employees and the employees drawingremuneration in excess of limits prescribed under Section 197 (12) of the Act read withRule 5(2) and (3) of the Companies (Appointment and Remuneration of Managerial Personnel)Rules 2014 is provided in the Annexure forming part of the Report.
 In terms of proviso toSection 136(1) of the Act the Report and Accounts are being sent to the shareholdersexcluding the aforesaid Annexure.
-The said statement is also open forinspection at the Registered Ofice of the Company.
+The said statement is also open for inspection at theRegistered Office of the Company.
 Any member interested in obtaining a copy of the samemay write to the Company Secretary.

 CORPORATE SOCIAL RESPONSIBILITY

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

-All contracts/ arrangements/ transactions entered by the Company during the year withrelated parties were on an arms' length basis in the ordinary course of business and werein compliance with the applicable provisions of the Act and SEBI Listing Regulations.
+All contracts/ arrangements/ transactions entered by the Company during the year withrelated parties were on an arm's length basis in the ordinary course of business and werein compliance with the applicable provisions of the Act and SEBI Listing Regulations.
 Theprior approval of the Audit Committee was sought for all related party transactions.
-TheCompany has adopted a Policy on Related Party Transactions which even provides for theparameters to grant Omnibus Approval(s) by the Audit Committee and is available on thewebsite at (URL:www.tatamotors.com/investors/pdf/rpt-policy.pdf).
-A statement on relatedparty transactions specifying the details of the transactions pursuant to each omnibusapproval granted have been placed on a quarterly basis for review by the AuditCommittee.
-During the Fiscal 2017 there have been no related party transactions of the Company withits Directors and Key Managerial Personnel or their relatives its holdingsubsidiary or associate companies as prescribed under Section 188 of the Act and SEBI ListingRegulations.
-Also there are no material transactions with any related party that arerequired to be disclosed under Form AOC-2.
+TheCompany has adopted a policy on Related Party Transactions which even provides for theparameters to grant omnibus approval(s) by the Audit Committee and is available on thewebsite at (URL: http://investors.tatamotors.com/pdf/rpt-policy.pdf).
+A statement onrelated party transactions specifying the details of the transactions pursuant to eachomnibus approval granted have been placed on a quarterly basis for review by the AuditCommittee.
+During the Fiscal 2018 there were no related party transactions of the Companywith its Directors and Key Managerial Personnel or their relatives its holdingsubsidiary or associate companies as prescribed under Section 188 of the Act and SEBIListing Regulations and therefore the Company is not required to report in the prescribedForm AOC-2 and does not form part of the Report.

-As per Section 148 of the Act the Company is required to have the audit of its costrecords conducted by a Cost Accountant in Practice.
-The Board of Directors of the Companyhas on the recommendation of the Audit Committee approved the appointment of M/s Mani & Co. a firm of Cost Accountants in Practice (Registration No.000004) as the Cost Auditors of theCompany to conduct cost audits pertaining to relevant products prescribedunder the Companies (Cost Records and Audit) Rules 2014 for the year ending March 312018.
-The Board of Director on recommendation of the Audit Committee approved remunerationof Rs5 lakhs plus out of pocket expenses subject to ratification of their remuneration bythe Members at the forthcoming AGM.
-M/s Mani & Co. have under Section 139(1) of theAct and the Rules framed thereunder furnished a certificate of theireligibility and consent for appointment.
+As per Section 148 of the Act the Company is required to have the audit of its costrecords conducted by a Cost Accountant.
+The Board of Directors of the Company has on therecommendation of the Audit Committee approved the appointment of M/s Mani & Co. afirm of Cost Accountants in Practice (Registration No.000004) as the Cost Auditors of theCompany to conduct cost audits pertaining to relevant products prescribed under theCompanies (Cost Records and Audit) Rules 2014 for the year ending March 31 2019.
+TheBoard of Director on recommendation of the Audit Committee approved remuneration of Rs 5lakhs plus applicable taxes and out of pocket expenses subject to ratification of theirremuneration by the Members at the forthcoming AGM.
+M/s Mani & Co. have under Section139(1) of the Act and the Rules framed thereunder furnished a certificate of theireligibility and consent for appointment.

-Pursuant to the provisions of Section 204 of the Act and the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 the Board of Directors onrecommendation of the Audit Committee appointed M/s Parikh & Associates a firm of Company Secretaries in Practice to conduct theSecretarial Audit of the Company for year ended March 31 2018.
+Pursuant to the provisions of Section 204 of the Act and the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 the Board of Director appointed M/sParikh & Associates a firm of Company Secretaries in Practice to conduct theSecretarial Audit of the Company for year ended March 31 2018.
 The Report of theSecretarial Audit is annexed herewith as

 DIRECTORS' RESPONSIBILITY STATEMENT

-Based on the framework of internal financial controls and compliance systemsestablished and maintained by the Company work performed by the internal statutorycost external agencies and secretarial auditors including audit of internal financialcontrols over financial reporting by the statutory auditors and the reviews performed byManagement and the relevant Board Committees including the Audit Committee the Board isof the opinion that the Company's internal financial controls were adequate and efiectiveduring Fiscal 2017.
+Based on the framework of internal financial controls and compliance systemsestablished and maintained by the Company work performed by the internal statutorycost external agencies and secretarial auditors including audit of internal financialcontrols over financial reporting by the statutory auditors and the reviews performed byManagement and the relevant Board Committees including the Audit Committee the Board isof the opinion that the Company's internal financial controls were adequate and effectiveduring Fiscal 2018.